-- Elizabeth and Jennet Rankin, identified as his daughters in Rutherford Robert’s will, married in Livingston County to James George (1806) and John Durly (1809), respectively.
+- Elizabeth and Jennet Rankin, identified as daughters in Rutherford Robert’s will, married in Livingston County to James George (1806) and John Durly (1809), respectively.

-So much for the question of Jesse’s parents: now for a new one.
-To which (if any) of the other North Carolina Rankin lines originally appearing in Rowan County, NC is Rutherford Robert related?
-Originally, Rowan covered a substantial area, including what would eventually become Guilford, Lincoln, Iredell and Rutherford counties – home of several colonial Rankin families.
-There is apparently no paper evidence on the issue, and Francis Gill was unable to prove that Rutherford Robert was connected to any other North Carolina Rankin families.
+So much for the question of Jesse’s parents: now for the one that lingers.
+To which (if any) of the other North Carolina Rankin lines of Rowan County is Rutherford Robert related?
+Originally, Rowan covered a substantial area, including what would eventually become Guilford, Lincoln, Iredell and Rutherford counties — homes to several colonial Rankin families.
+Those include Samuel and Eleanor Alexander Rankin of Lincoln, David and Margaret Rankin of Iredell, Robert and Rebecca Rankin of Guilford, and William and John Rankin, two sons of Joseph Rankin of Delaware who migrated to Guilford.

+There is apparently no paper evidence connecting Rutherford Robert to any of those families.
+Francis Gill, the premier researcher on Rutherford Robert’s line, was unable to prove that he was connected to any other North Carolina Rankin families.
 We clearly need to turn to Y-DNA testing.
 So … where is a living descendant of Rutherford Robert?
 So far as I know, no male descendant from the line of Rutherford Robert Rankin has participated yet in the Rankin Y-DNA project.
 We need to find one, or – better yet – several.

 * * * * * * * * * *

-1870 census, Gibson Co., TN, listing for “Lias” Rankin, 35, farmer, with Lizzie Rankin, 41, Sallie, 11, Mollie, 10, Thomas, 8, Divan, 6, Jeff D., 4, and Ada, 2, all born in Tennessee; 1880 census, Gibson Co., TN, listing for E. C. Rankin, 47, wife Elizabeth, 52, daughter Mary E., 20, son Thomas J., 19, daughter L. D., 15, son William A., 14, daughter Ida C., 12, and daughter Nora, 9.
+1870 federal census, Gibson Co., TN, “Lias” Rankin, 35, farmer, with Lizzie Rankin, 41, Sallie, 11, Mollie, 10, Thomas, 8, Divan, 6, Jeff D., 4, and Ada, 2, all born in Tennessee; 1880 federal census, Gibson Co., TN, listing for E. C. Rankin, 47, wife Elizabeth, 52, daughter Mary E., 20, son Thomas J., 19, daughter L. D., 15, son William A., 14, daughter Ida C., 12, and daughter Nora, 9.